hb9kns/webforms/README.md

 E.g, an entry of `admin	*` will grant admin permissions to all users, even if they are listed in `editor` or `visitor` lines.

-Logging can be switched on by setting the field `logfile.`
+Logging can be switched on by setting the field `log` with a dummy page name.

 #### example configuration file